 Which arm are you having surgery on?
-If it’s your dominant arm, you’ll need to think about how you use it every day and how surgery may challenge your habits.
+If it’s your dominant arm, you’ll need to think about how you typically use it every day and how surgery may challenge your habits.

 Prepare for Dressing

-3. Detachable shower head
+- Detachable shower head

-4. Pillow wedge for sleeping
+- Pillow wedge for sleeping

-5. Medicine box to keep necessary medications close by
+- Medicine box to keep necessary medications close by

-6. Shower chair if you are unsteady
+- Shower chair if you are unsteady

-7. Pre-made or frozen meals
+- Pre-made or frozen meals